boochow/hvcc_loguesdk_v1/README.md

 By default, all variables receive raw integer values from the logue SDK API.
 You can specify minimum and maximum values, which must be between -100 and 100.

-A variable with the postfix `_f` receives floating-point values between 0.0 and 1.0 (mapped from integer values between 0 and 100).
+A variable with the postfix `_f` receives a floating-point value between 0.0 and 1.0 (mapped from integer values between 0 and 100).
 You can optionally specify the minimum, maximum, and default values using the syntax:

 ```
 [r varname @hv_param min max default]